-Everyone has been asking us what happened to Superman (Tony) this month so here it is....
+Everyone has been asking what happened to Superman (Tony) this month so here it is....
 Our month from hell - and although he had ALL of the symptoms of a severe case of Covid-19; he has tested negative for Covid and also negative for antibodies, leaving us stumped as always!

-Was it Covid19, was it Kryptonite, what took down Superman in 9 days into a full medically induced coma fighting for his life?
-That is still the million dollar question.
+What was the Kryptonite that took down Superman in 9 days into a full medically induced coma fighting for his life?
+ADNP!

-Rich, myself and our entire family can't thank all of you enough for all of your thoughts and prayers.
-Thank you to our ADNP family all around the world; friends, family, and even strangers, and all of you praying for our little man.
+Thank you to our friends, family, and even strangers, and all of you for praying for Tony.
 It is nothing but a miracle that he pulled through the way that he did.

 TO PARENTS OF CHILDREN WITH aDNP SYNDROME - CLICK HERE TO EXPAND

 Our children have ultra rare neurological genetics disorder and they don’t play to the same drum as normal children.
 When they are sick, Ying is Yang and Yang is Ying, I want you to understand that we as parents need to be their voice and their advocate, Children like Tony are non verbal and have a high pain threshold which makes it nearly impossible to know if something is wrong or hurting, but usually our Mommy-Gut is telling us something is very wrong.
 Talk to your doctor about not 'waiting it out' when sick, start with labs, tests and scans ASAP and tell them when you feel like something isn't right.
 Tony has a compromised and weak immune system that hits him hard and fast, creating very serious illnesses that don't present in the typical way.
 This happened to him on March 3rd.
 He spiked a fever and 9 days later was on life support fighting for his life.
 Every single doctor who was there when he crashed said that they did not think he was going to make it.
 If it wasn't for me and our nurse advocating so hard for someone to take a better look, he would have died.